Lou Molinet

-Ignacio Saturnino "Lou" Molinet (November 30, 1904 – August 27, 1976) was a Cuban-born professional American football player who played in the National Football League for the Frankford Yellow Jackets during the 1927 season.
+Ignacio Saturnino "Lou" Molinet (November 30, 1904 – August 27, 1976) was a Cuban-born professional American football player who played in the National Football League (NFL) for the Frankford Yellow Jackets during the 1927 season.
 He is distinguished as being the first Cuban and Latin American to play in the league.

 Early life

 Lou's parents had come to Cuba from Spain, it is likely they were Catalonian or of Catalan origin as this is where the name Molina originated.
 He was educated primarily in America, attending the Peddie School in New Jersey before enrolling at Cornell University, where he followed in the footsteps of his older brother, Joaquin, who was later inducted into the Cornell Athletic Hall of Fame.

 Football career

 Molinet lettered twice each in basketball and football.
 However, after his sophomore year ended, both of his parents died.
 He found the prospect of returning to Cornell too challenging, so he remained at home in Cuba.
 But when the Frankford Athletic Association in Philadelphia contacted him about playing for the Frankford Yellow Jackets, the defending NFL champion, he returned.
 The team contracted Molinet for a salary of $50 per game.
 In addition, he received $50 per week just to attend practice.

 In 1927, Molinet rushed for 75 yards and passed for another 35 yards.
 He also caught several passes, and even scored a touchdown during a Yellow Jackets' win over the Buffalo Bison.
 He played in nine NFL games that season and the Yellow Jackets fell below .500 good for 7th place in the standings.
 Molinet returned to Cornell, finished his degree and lived a life far away from football.
 At the time of his death, his own family knew very little of his athletic career outside of college.